Durand Bernarr: Career

-He's also independently released various EP's and LP's distribted between 2010 and 2014 on Spotify, apple music and Bandcamp.
-Some of which have been removed.

-In September of 2016, he released a 7 track EP, "Sound Check" and released a video for the lead single "Around".

-Bernarr collaborates with R&B and soul acts as a background or a featured vocalist.
+Bernarr collaborates with various mainstream and independent artists as a featured vocalist or providing backgrounds.
 He has collaborated and performed with Ari Lennox, Kaytranada, The Foreign Exchange, The Internet, Sam Sparro, Thundercat, Knxwledge, Qveen Herby, and Teedra Moses.

 Bernarr competed on BET's 2019 reality music competition series The Next Big Thing.
 He both rapped and sang, and eventually finished as one of the top three performers.

 He released the album DUR& (pronounced Durand) in September 2020.
 In a review, Lucas Aubry of Numéro stated that the album "once again shows his incredible ability to go up in the highs like D’Angelo and down into the low and groovy frequencies of Nate Dogg in numerous rapped moments."

+Bernarr's album En Route earned a 2025 Grammy Award for Best Progressive R&B Album nomination, his first nomination.
+He released the album Bloom in 2025, which is primarily about his appreciation for his "platonic friendships."
+Meagan Jordan of Rolling Stone stated in a positive review: "Bloom pulls on Bernarr’s musical knowledge and appreciation of many genres, while still remaining unique and authentic to his own vocal style."
+Bloom received three Grammy Award nominations.

 Personal life

 Bernarr resides in Los Angeles.
-He identifies as queer.
+He is queer.